syedwshah/RNCoreML/README.md

 If you need help running on a physical device, please refer to https://reactnative.dev/docs/running-on-device

-Simply clone the repo, and from the root projectand create your node_modules as well install pods.
+Simply clone the repo, and from the root project directory run:

 ```
 yarn